jessicayung/self-driving-car-nd/p3-behavioural-cloning/README.md

 The target is for the car to drive within the lane lines, so the main features the model needs to recognise from the center image are the lane lines.

 ### Pre-processing of input data
 The X input fed into the model are the original unprocessed images taken by the camera.

-* I considered converting the images into black images with lane lines traced in white (as in the Lane Lines project), but did not do that because the model will be tested in a simulator and likely cannot do such processing within the simulator (and do it in real time - the lane lines test video was 7 seconds long but it took longer than 7 seconds to trace out lane lines on top of the video.)
-    * It will be interesting to see if the model can learn to drive within the lane even with so many irrelevant features in the image.
+They are of size 160x320 pixels with 3 channels (RGB).

+#### Pre-processing steps:

+* Crop away parts of the test image that are irrelevant to determining the steering angle (parts that don't include the track).
+    * i.e. crop away the top 50 rows of pixels and bottom 20 rows of pixels).
-* I also considered resizing the image (reducing dimensions by a factor of 10) but was not sure if that could translate into the simulator.
+* Resize the image (make it smaller) to reduce dimensions of the input data.
+* Take only 1 channel from the image to reduce the dimensions of the input data.
+    * I tried using all three channels.
+The performance was not significantly better.
+    * I am trying using different colour channels, e.g. HSV.
+* Normalise image because normalised input data empirically produces more accurate models.
+The intuition may be to make the model more robust to changes in e.g. lighting.

+All these preprocessing steps were taken inside the model so that these steps could:

+1. be easily applied to new input images as they came in, and
+2. make the most of parallelised computing if available to reduce computation time.

 ### Approach taken for designing model architecture

 #### Convolutions

 * Convolutions generally seem to perform well on images, so I tried adding a few convolution layers to my model.
     * Hand-wavey reasoning: I wanted the model to recognise the lane lines were lane lines no matter where the model found them.
 * It was less clear whether convolutions were a good idea because translations and slight rotations of shapes (lane lines) matter a lot here.
 It's not like cases of image classification where regardless of where the cat in the image is, it's still a cat.
 If the car is to the side of the lane, it should steer differently than if it is in the center of a lane.

 #### Activations and Dropout
 * Activation to introduce non-linearities into the model: I chose ReLU as my activation.
+(Comma.ai's model using ELU activations so I retained those when experimenting with their model.)
     * ReLU: `h = max(0,a) where a = Wx + b`.
     * Reduced likelihood the gradient (wrt the weights) will vanish when `a > 0`, vs sigmoids where the gradient becomes smaller as the magnitude of x increases.
         * Constant gradients of ReLUs -> Faster learning.